-Supply Chain Management for Commodity Security: Course Evaluation 6.
-Which of the items below are samples of material or major deviations?
+6. Which of the items below are samples of material or major deviations?
 If you can, add an example of your own to the list.
-Manufacturer is new and has no previous successful bids ✓Manufacturer does not provide warranty or equivalent No list of sources of raw materials for product is included ✓ Requested quantity is not provided Manufacturer has lost out on bids in early attempts ✓Product does not meet regulatory or registration requirements ✓ Product does not meet specification requirements Your own example: 7.
-Number the following eight steps in the chronological order in which they should ordinarily occur.
+Manufacturer is new and has no previous successful bids ✓Manufacturer does not provide warranty or equivalent No list of sources of raw materials for product is included ✓Requested quantity is not provided Manufacturer has lost out on bids in early attempts Product does not meet regulatory or registration requirements ✓Product does not meet specification requirements Your own example: 7.
+Number the following eight steps in the chronological order in which they should • ordinarily occur.
 (Note that until a person has considerable experience, it would probably be necessary to use reference works to address this with certainty.)
-1 Identify substantially responsive bids 3 Select lowest evaluated bid 2 Do financial evaluation 8 Make initial payment to the supplier 7 Inform unsuccessful bidders that their bids were not accepted 5 Get signatures and performance security from the winning bidder 6 Get the relevant governing authority to sign the contract

-8. Write True or False before the statements below.
-Be ready to defend your answer.
+1 Identify substantially responsive bids 3 Select lowest evaluated bid 2 De financial evaluation 2 Do financial evaluation 8 Make initial payment to the supplier 7 Inform unsuccessful bidders that their bids were not accepted 5 Get signatures and performance security from the winning bidder 6 Get the relevant governing authority to sign the contract 4 Issue notification of acceptance to the successful bidder Q Write True or False before the statements below.
+Be ready to defend your 0. · · · · · · · · · · · · · · · · · · · answer.
+True - Bidder qualification may take place either before or after bidding starts False - The winning bidder and losing bidders should all be notified at the same time True - The Bid Evaluation Report can help defend against protests from unsuccessful bidders.
+True - In procurement for public health commodities, even experienced professionals may need to consult reference documents from time to time.